Effective density matrix for vacua in asymptotically flat gravity

 As we shall see, the fact the SEA in Eq.~\eqref{sea} is quadratic implies that our density matrix obeys Gaussian statistics.
 To compute its mean, we note that

 The path integral appearing can be evaluated by expanding $\CC$ in a basis of real spherical harmonics $Y_{\ell m}$ on $S^2$, given by

 where the factor of $\ka$ is introduced so that the coefficients $\CC_{\ell m}$ are dimensionless, and we have restricted $\ell \leq \ell_{\max}$ to regulate UV divergences in the path integral.
 To relate $\ell_{\max}$ to a UV length-scale $\e$, we observe that the total number of constants required to specify the function $\CC$ in Eq.~\eqref{C-decomp} is given by $(\ell_{\max}+1)^2$.
 Alternatively, we can regulate the UV divergences by breaking up the celestial sphere into plaquettes of area $\e^2$.
-The number of constants required to describe $\CC$ is then $A/\e^2$, where $A=4\pi R^2$ is the area of the celestial sphere.
-Clearly, these two numbers should be equal, which implies
+The number of constants required to describe $\CC$ is then $A/\e^2$, where $A=4\pi R^2$ is the area of the celestial sphere.\footnote{By fixing a finite radius $R$, we have explicitly broken large diffeomorphism invariance.
+This is likely equivalent to choosing a supertranslation frame associated to a particular observer \cite{Kapec:2016aqd}.} Clearly, these two numbers should be equal, which implies

 Using Eq.~\eqref{C-decomp}, we can evaluate Eq.~\eqref{sea} to be

 where we used the fact that $Y_{\ell m}$ are eigenstates of the transverse Laplacian $\Box \equiv D_z D^z + D^z D_z$ with eigenvalue $-\ell(\ell+1)$.
 Note that the $\ell = 0,1$ spherical harmonics of $\CC$ do not appear in the action, which is expected since they are precisely the pure gauge modes in $\CC$ (see Eq.~\eqref{gauge-freedom}).